Dean Martin (footballer, born 1972): Football nomad

 Between 1995 and 2001, Martin spent the autumn and winter months playing for clubs outside Iceland.
 He returned to England to play for Brentford (1995–96), Hereford United (1998–99) and Stevenage Borough during the 1999–00 and 2000–01 seasons.
 He also played in Hong Kong for Eastern AA and Hong Kong Rangers and in the Republic of Ireland for Bohemians.

 Managerial and coaching career

 Martin completed his KSÍ 'A' coaching badges in 2009 and has a BSc in Sports Science from Reykjavík University.
 He has held management roles at KA, Breiðablik U19 and HK U19.
 He has worked as an assistant manager at club sides ÍA, ÍBV and HK.
 On 26 September 2018, Martin was appointed as manager of newly-relegated 2. deild karla club Selfoss on a two-year contract.
+He achieved promotion back to the 1. deild karla in 2020, but suffered relegation back to the 2. deild karla in 2023.
+Martin departed the club in September 2023 and immediately rejoined former club ÍA as an assistant coach.

-Martin has assisted and coached Iceland at youth level and in January 2017 was appointed the KSÍ's head of talent identification.
-He departed his roles to become assistant manager of China Women in November 2017, but left the setup after manager Sigurður Ragnar Eyjólfsson was sacked in May 2018.
+In international football, Martin has assisted and coached Iceland at youth level and in January 2017 he was appointed the KSÍ's head of talent identification.
+He departed his roles to become assistant manager of China Women in November 2017, but he left the setup after manager Sigurður Ragnar Eyjólfsson was sacked in May 2018.